jdickey/rerake/README.md

     $ bundle exec rerake

-If, on the other hand, you've installed it into your system Gem repository, then run
+If, on the other hand, you've installed it as the regular command-line tool, then run

     $ rerake

 as you would any other command.

-### Notes on Tool Usage

-* Cane produces *no output* unless it detects violations; hence, there is no way to tell by inspecting the output from `bundle exec rake` whether or not Cane is actually installed in the application being inspected.

 ## Development